Ski Touring Travel Insurance

 What’s the difference between Ski Mountaineering and Ski Touring?

 Plainly then, Ski Mountaineering and Ski Touring are sports which are as much as, or more akin to Mountaineering than they are to skiing.
-Consequently, these sports will most likely take you into the wild and untracked places of the mountains where the risks of exposure to cold, fatigue, injury and avalanche are greater than in other commonly skied areas of the mountains and underwriters recognise these increased risks by categorising Ski Mountaineering as 'extreme'.
-Accordingly you'll find Dogtag Ski Mountaineering travel insurance on the Dogtag Extreme column of the Dogtag Sports List.
-On that list you'll also find Ski Randonée, the 'race' version of Ski Mountaineering.
-It's also, of course, an Extreme-level sport.
+Consequently, these sports will most likely take you into the wild and untracked places of the mountains where the risks of exposure to cold, fatigue, injury and avalanche are greater than in other commonly skied areas of the mountains and underwriters recognise these increased risks by categorising Ski Touring as ‘extreme’.
+Accordingly you’ll find Dogtag Ski Touring travel insurance on the Dogtag Extreme column of the Dogtag Sports List.
+On that list you’ll also find Ski Randonée, the ‘race’ version of Ski Mountaineering.
+It’s also, of course, an Extreme-level sport.

 By the way, we’re conscious that most ski mountaineering is done in the Alps and the Pyrenees but if you’re taking out an Annual Multi-Trip policy you might want to think about Worldwide cover rather than simply a cover for Europe; we occasionally get emails from customers wanting to upgrade to Worldwide from Europe cover – they forgot about their summer sun holiday!
 Just a thought.

 You can find some other useful information regarding sports that we cover in our Sports Information Library.

 p.s. if you think this information was useful, why not recommend it to a friend using one of the links below.